afimbufe/hello-world/README.md

 # hello-world
-Following the tutorial on how to use this site
+Following the tutorial on how to use this site.

 First changes.
 This isn't too bad.